‘A most wonderful selection.’

 When the ice melted, and the waterways began to appear, some of the first creatures to graze on the riverbanks were woolly mammoths and spotted hyenas and brown bears and Giant Deer.

 We know about the Giant Deer because we keep finding their skeletons and heads and antlers.
 Quite a few were in the bogs at Sléibhte on the banks of the River Barrow, just outside Carlow Town.
 These poor Giant Deer were kyboshed about 10,000 years ago when the birth of forests completely transformed the island’s tundra landscape.
-The span of their antlers was about the same as the width of a car – a lot to carry about – and the adult deer just couldn’t fit through all the newly formed trees.
+The span of their antlers could grow up to more than twice the width of an average car – a lot to carry about – and the adult deer just couldn’t fit through all the newly formed trees.
 So, like the victims of a Greek curse, they became easy prey to hunters or, in the case of the luckless beasts of the Sléibhte bog, they scampered onto the marshland and sank.
 An inglorious end for such a lovely beast.

 Ireland’s oldest-known graveyard is alongside one of Ireland’s best-known waterways.
 A burial pit for cremated bones, situated on a bend of the River Shannon by Castleconnell in County Limerick.
 The grave is from perhaps 10,000 years ago, a period called the Mesolithic.